udaan-iitt/editions/2022_Sept/GRE.md

 A holistic evaluation will be done of a student’s profile.

-With all that said and done, if you are taking the GRE, we recommend you take it well before October 2022 if you are applying for Fall 2023, and similarly for future years.
+With all that said and done, if you are taking the GRE, I recommend you take it well before October 2022 if you are applying for Fall 2023, and similarly for future years.
 All the best for the exam, and Don’t Panic.

 __Special thanks to  Aashrith Sai Madasu and Debeshee Das for contributing to this article.__